 Based in Greenwood Village, CO, Colorado State University’s Global Campus offers 100% online classes backed by the resources and reputation of a major state university.
 CSU’s online bachelor’s degree in criminal justice and law enforcement administration offers students an opportunity to combine managerial skills with knowledge of law enforcement to ensure that departments and agencies continue to run smoothly and efficiently.

-- Examine ethical standards and issues in criminal justice processes and in professional decision making including the ever-present tension between effective crime control and appropriate civil liberties.
+- Examine ethical standards and issues in criminal justice processes

-- Survey a range of theoretical approaches that explain crime and apply theoretical reasoning and concepts to observations of crime and control.
+- Survey a range of theoretical approaches that explain crime

 In addition to the major in criminal justice and law enforcement administration, students can add a minor specialization in a number of related fields such as emergency management, forensics, and public and non-profit management.
 Colorado State University’s Global Campus is regionally accredited by the Higher Learning Commission of the of the North Central Association of Colleges and Schools.